SHIFTYProjects/TREX-RAPID-RESPONSE/README.md

 # TREX-RAPID-RESPONSE

 Powershell incident investigation tool for PC.   **COPY THE CODE AND RUN IN A POWERSHELL WINDOW TO RUN.
-**
+This was designed for a domain joined environment, but you can run it on a local machine by putting 127.0.0.1 as the Hostname.**

 I needed a way to investigate a machine I believed was compromised.

 There are quite a few applications that require a client to be installed first on the machine.

 There are a bunch of tools from systeminternals that do an excellent job of providing information.